14

 Sole treadmills are a common find on most “best treadmills of the year” lists and they offer models in every price range.

-At roughly $1800 on sale, the F80 is one of their mid-range models.
+And at roughly $1700 on sale, the F80 is one of their mid-range models.

 I consider this a moderately priced treadmill when compared to all the home options available these days (which is a great price range to be in terms of features and quality).